adamfbentley/ml-universality-classification/DEVELOPMENT_NOTES.md

-# Development Notes
+# Dev Notes

-Some notes on the development process and findings.

-## Debugging Journey
+Quick writeup of what I learned building this.

+## The bugs I had to fix

-Started with a 128x150 grid which was way too small - the physics never reached the scaling regime properly.
-Bumped it up to 512x500 and things started working.
+The original grid was 128x150 which turned out to be way too small.
+The surfaces never actually got into the proper scaling regime, so all the physics measurements were garbage.
+Increased it to 512x500 and suddenly things made sense.

-Also had an issue where I was rejecting samples if the measured scaling exponents didn't match theoretical values.
-Turns out that's dumb for finite-size systems - they never match theory exactly.
-Removed that validation and went from 58% valid samples to 100%.

-## What Actually Works

-After fixing the grid size and validation issues:
-- All models hit 100% accuracy on the 2-class problem (EW vs KPZ)
-- The top features aren't the scaling exponents (alpha, beta) like you'd expect
-- Instead it's morphological stuff: gradient_variance, width_change, std_height
-- Makes sense in hindsight - these are more robust for finite systems
+Bigger problem though - I had validation code that was rejecting samples where α or β didn't match the theoretical predictions.
+This seems reasonable until you remember that *no finite system ever matches asymptotic theory*.
+That's literally the point.
+Was throwing away 42% of my data because of this.
+Removed the bounds check and everything works now.

+## Interesting findings

+The features that actually matter for classification aren't what I expected.
+I thought the scaling exponents (α, β) would be the most important since that's what the physics literature focuses on.
+Nope.

+Top 3 features by importance:
+1. gradient_variance (18%)
+2. width_change (19%)
+3. std_height (13%)

+The exponents barely register.
+Makes sense though - they're noisy as hell in finite systems.
+The morphological features are way more stable.

-## Robustness Testing
+## Testing how robust this is

-Ran some tests to see where it breaks:
+Wanted to see where the classification breaks down:

-**System size sweep** (L = 32 to 512):
-- Still gets 98%+ accuracy even at L=32
-- Meanwhile scaling exponent errors are 45-90% at small sizes
-- So ML beats traditional analysis for small systems

-**Noise variation** (0.1 to 5.0):
-- 100% across the board, doesn't care about noise amplitude

-**Crossover regime** (lambda = 0 to 1):
-- Tested the EW to KPZ transition
-- Stays above 99% through the whole crossover

-## Lessons Learned

-1. Run the actual pipeline before claiming anything works
-2. Finite-size physics is different from asymptotic theory
-3. Feature importance can be surprising - don't assume exponents are best

-## Known Limitations
+Tried different system sizes from L=32 up to 512.
+Even at L=32 it gets 98% accuracy, while the scaling exponent fits have like 45% error.
+Pretty clear that ML is doing something smarter than just measuring exponents.

+Varied noise amplitude by 50x (0.1 to 5.0) and it didn't care at all.
+100% across the range.

+Also tested the crossover between EW and KPZ by gradually turning on the nonlinearity.
+Classification stays solid through the whole transition, even catches the intermediate regime at ~99.6%.

+## What I'd change

-- Only 2 classes (removed Ballistic Deposition since it's same universality class as KPZ)
+Only using 2 universality classes right now.
+Originally had 3 but realized Ballistic Deposition is the same class as KPZ (oops).
+Could add more but these two are enough to prove the concept.

-- No hyperparameter tuning, just sklearn defaults
+Haven't done any hyperparameter tuning, just using sklearn defaults.
+They work fine so not sure it's worth it.

-- Could use more samples for a real publication
+Sample size is decent for a demo but would need more for a proper paper.